pritindra/Inventory_System_Eurymedons/README.md

   * Only selected admins or superusers are permitted for full acccess of the inventory.
 Only superusers/selected admins can give users specific permissions and other customzatios from the admin panel.
   * A user friendly chatbot for easy maintanence and help of the system

-  # What makes our Inventory better than everyone else?
+  # What makes our Inventory better than everyone else? :clap:

  The problem with the traditional inventory system was that they were not secured and easily maintainable.
 In a world of Technologies, there is need of an online system of inventory management.
 But still most inventory system is made using the outdated php language or languages such as React which is known for it's unstable modules sometimes.
   After going through a number of articles we found out that Django will be the best language for an inventory system.
 The Django language is open source and maintain by a large communities and with every update it becomes more and more better.
 It is very much secure than the other languages and even a normal user can be quickly learn to handle the models of the websites and customize it accordingly.